xhchrn/MS4L2O/README.md

 **(Background running).** If you want to run a command in background, you may use the command `nohup xxx >/dev/null 2>&1 &` where `xxx` means the command you want to run.
 All the outputs or logs can be found in the folder `./results/`.

 ## Citing our work
-If you find our codes helpful in your resarch or work, please cite our paper.
+If you find our codes helpful in your research or work, please cite our paper.

 ```
 @inproceedings{liu2023towards,
-  title={Towards Constituting Mathematical Structures for Learning to Optimize},
+  title     = {Towards Constituting Mathematical Structures for Learning to Optimize},
-  author={Liu, Jialin and Chen, Xiaohan and Wang, Zhangyang and Yin, Wotao and Cai, HanQin},
+  author    = {Liu, Jialin and Chen, Xiaohan and Wang, Zhangyang and Yin, Wotao and Cai, HanQin},
-  booktitle={International Conference on Machine Learning},
+  booktitle = {Proceedings of the 40th International Conference on Machine Learning},
-  year={2023}
+  pages     = {21426--21449},
+  year      = {2023}
 }
 ```